Electric bike racks

 - Confirm your vehicle hitch class

-- Insert rack into receiver
+- Insert the rack into the receiver

-- Tighten anti-wobble mechanism
+- Tighten the anti-wobble mechanism

 - Load bikes (heaviest closest to vehicle)